ALRW/work-automation/README.md

  - `SPREADSHEET_ID` The id of the google sheet holding all the team members names
  - `SLACK_CHANNEL_NAME` The name of the channel to publish message to
  - `CALENDAR_NAME` The name of the team calendar.
 Used to try and work out when team members are out of office
+ - `STANDUP_EVENT_NAME` The name of the standup event in your calendar.
+Used to ensure that no message is not sent on a day when there is no standup

 The script can be setup programattically by running `createTriggers`.
 Or individual triggers can be created as needed using the app scripts GUI.